Health Screening for Men: Why and When You Should Go to the DoctorEn Español (Spanish Version)

 , heart failure, kidney damage, and blindness.

-of total and LDL cholesterol (the "bad" cholesterol), and low levels of HDL cholesterol significantly increase your risk of atherosclerosis
+of total and LDL cholesterol (the bad cholesterol), and low levels of HDL cholesterol significantly increase your risk of

 , heart attack, stroke, and other serious vascular problems.

-All men 35 years old and older should have their cholesterol checked.
-If you are 20 years old or older and have other risk factors for heart disease, you should also have your cholesterol checked.
+All men aged 35 years and older should have their cholesterol checked.
+If you are aged 20 years or older and have other risk factors for heart disease, you should also have your cholesterol checked.

 The American Diabetes Association recommends screening for all adults aged 45 years or older every three years, or every year if you are at increased risk.
-You should also be screened if you are of any age, are overweight or obese
+You should also be screened if you are of any age and are

 There are a few different blood tests that can be done to check for diabetes.
 All can be done at a regular office visit, but some require you to be fasting before you come in.